How I do My Reviews – The 13th Note way!

-Reviews are for guiding people into HiFi purchases (or for shortlisting) whilst keeping an article engaging and entertaining for those who like to keep in the know too.
-I also post informative articles about new products, reports from shows, and features imparting my love for all things audio.
+Reviews are for guiding people into HiFi purchases (or for shortlisting) whilst keeping it engaging and entertaining for those who like to keep in the know too.
+I mainly now post video reviews, as YouTube is the most popular forum for reviews, so please use my website as a catalogue of my video reviews to search my content.

 Whether you are an Audiophile or want information about a product, my attitude is that you don’t need specialist knowledge.
 Getting great audio is a non exclusive pursuit to be enjoyed by all!
-This is my steer on audio products – I’m interested in what they do, how they look, and mainly how they sound.
-If I can avoid it, I don’t get bogged down in the technological minutiae so often burdened by HiFi reviews.
-If you want me to answer your queries about how products perform please feel free here.
+This is my steer on audio products – I’m interested in what they do, how they look, and how they sound.
+In other words reviews based on my actual experiences, not what should happen by technicalities.
+I don’t get bogged down in the technological minutiae so often burdened by HiFi reviews, but rather try and explain in lay terms.

 “audiophile” or “audio lover”